-Hot Swapping, or exchanging modules while the power is on is not covered under the Radial Limited Warranty.
-The user is responsible for any damage to the Workhorse Cube or module arising out of hot swapping and the user shall save Radial Engineering Ltd. harmless should any damage occur.
+Hot Swapping, or exchanging modules while the power is on is not covered under the Radial Limited Waranty.
+The user is responsible for any damage to the Workhorse Powerstrip or module arising out of hot swapping and the user shall save Radial Engineering Ltd. harmless should any damage occur.
 Please consult the Radial Limited Warranty for further details.

-Radial® WorkhorseTM CubeTM

-500 Series Power Rack
+Radial[®] Workhorse[®] Powerstrip[®] 500 Series Power Rack

 Table of Contents Page

-Feature set overview 1
+Feature Set Overview 1

-Introduction & basic functions 3
+Introduction & Basic Functions 3

 Omniport 5

-Power supply capacity 6
+Power Supply Capacity 6

-Installing the Cube 7
+Sliding Modules In And Out 7

-Signal flow and levels 8
+Signal Flow And Levels 8

-Using the Cube 9-10
+Using The Powerstrip 9

+Specifications 11

-Radial Limited Warranty Back Cover
+Radial Limited Warranty .Back Cover

-Congratulations and thank you for purchasing the Radial Workhorse Cube, an innovative three module card frame designed to bring the excitement of the 500 series modular format to the desktop.
-This manual describes how to approach using The Cube and how to install modules.
-We recommend that you take a few minutes to read through it in order to familiarize yourself with the many innovative features that are built in.
+Congratulations and thank you for purchasing the Radial Workhorse Powerstrip, an innovative three module card frame designed for the 500 series modular format.
+This guide describes how to approach using the Powerstrip, and how to install modules safely.
+We recommend that you take a few minutes to read it in order to familiarize yourself with the many innovative features that are built in.

-To make the manual as easy to understand as possible, we have divided it into several sections.
+To make this guide as easy to understand as possible, we have divided it into several sections.
 It begins with an overview, then descriptions of each function, ending with some real world applications.
-Should you have any questions, comments or concerns not covered in these pages, we invite you to log onto the Radial web site at www.radialeng.com and visit the Cube FAQ section.
+Should you have any questions, comments or concerns not covered in these pages, we invite you to log onto the Radial web site at www.radialeng.com and visit the Powerstrip FAQ section.
 This is where we post the latest updates and answers from users.
 If you do not find what you need, feel free to send us an email at info@radialeng.com and we will do our best to answer your question as quickly as possible.